-Programme 8: Identification of "protected Forests" and gradual transfer of their management to local communities
+Programme 8: Identification of "protected Forests" and gradual transfer of their management to local communities i.
+Target and define potential areas within the framework of territorial 'zoning'

 The DRC wants to implement community management of 'protected Forests' gradually in order to involve and empower local communities to manage their forest heritage.